Transforma logo

 Grid-scale Batteries

 This section of the report discusses the usage of grid-scale batteries (such as allowing utilities and power system operators to store energy for later use) and their working mechanism.
 It then explains what BESS (Battery Energy Storage System) is, its benefits (like being one of the fastest sources which can provide additional power), and drawbacks (such as significant cost of constructing these systems).
 It then focuses on VPPs (or virtual power plants) as a viable alternative solution and charts their advantages, such as their ability to address grid challenges and manage flexible loads.
+It also explains how integrating electric vehicles and vehicle-to-grid technology supports the grid’s ability to influence power demand and supply simultaneously.
+Finally, it explores the connectivity technologies suitable for installing grid-scale batteries.

-Renewables are driving demand for batteries
+Renewables are driving the demand for batteries

 This sub-section of the report explains how rapid industrialisation in developing countries, coupled with the depletion of non-renewable energy sources and an innate desire to reduce harmful emissions will propel the market for connected batteries (rising from the increasing dependence on alternative renewable energy sources and subsequent need for energy storage).